deargle/deargle.github.io/_posts/2018-01-22-myinsuranceinfo.com-scam.md

 > * [uninteresting ways]

-> In the event we do not receive evidence of your insurance coverage, we may purchase insurance on your belaf.
+> In the event we do not receive evidence of your insurance coverage, we may purchase insurance on your behalf.
 You may want to avoid this action by providing proof of coverage.

 > If you have any questions about this notice, please call our Insurance Service Center at 1(800)998-0763.
 Thank you for allowing us to serve you.